zzyrd/PackManAIAgents/README.md

 Implement 6 AI agents to playing packman.

 ## Notice
 All codes provided will not contain any acutal implementation.
-Study Purpose Only
+Study purpose Only

 ## Methods